phone in hand

-Dear mama who scrolls on her phone, I have done it too much too.
 There is something about trying to get away from the stresses of motherhood that draws some of us to the screen in our hands.
 It seems like a little break that should pick us up.
 Unfortunately, we usually find out too late that it doesn’t.
+What can we do about it?

 Lately we hear a lot about the dangers of too much screen time for our children.
-I recently read of a mom wondering what she could do because her 20 year old son was hooked to gaming and would get very angry if he was asked to do anything else.
+I once read of a mom wondering what she could do because her 20-year-old son was hooked on video games and would get very angry if he was asked to do anything else.
 It made me sad to read about that level of life, where you can enjoy nothing else.
+You will have a much easier time if you get that straight when your children our young.

 See the video.

-We try to keep it to once a week that they can watch something.
+We set our screen time limits goal to about once a week that they can watch something.
 I still use it as a tool for when I need to do something and need them to be entertained, but it feels good to think that it doesn’t need to be so often.
+Sometimes I just need to discipline myself a bit to think of something else to keep them entertained.
+It also helps if they know there are set times for screen time so they don’t ask for it otherwise.

 My children have always played a lot.
-I enjoy seeing that they are capable of enjoying themselves very much, even without screens every day.
-They climb trees, collect bugs and caterpillars, make mud cakes, and certainly aren’t missing out on a rich childhood for it.
+I enjoy seeing that they are capable of having a good time, even without screens every day.
+They have lots of physical activity such as climbing trees, collecting bugs and caterpillars, making mud cakes, and certainly aren’t missing out on a rich childhood for not getting to use much screens.
+I am sure it is much better for their physical health as well.

 You can hear more about screen control for your children in this video by Simple Farmhouse Life podcast.